6abrielle/20220870-Research-Repository/reflective-journal.md

 # Relective Journal

-*Note: The reflections under question headings are responses to given prompts, which I have amended, arranged and added to to best suit my learning.*
+*My reflections are arranged under questions and headings, categorised by week and overarching reflections.
+They include responses to given prompts, which I have amended, arranged and added to to best suit my learning.*

 ## Week 1
 ## *Visual Programming with Scratch*